duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - Array of token IDs
 - Array of amounts transferred

-This table is used for tracking batch transfers of multiple ERC1155 tokens on the arbitrum network.
+This table is used for tracking batch transfers of multiple ERC1155 tokens on the Blast network.

 Please be aware that this table is the raw ERC1155 event data, and does not include any additional metadata, context or is in any way filtered or curated.
 Use nft.transfers for a more complete and curated view of NFT transfers.